chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/liquid-solid-fluidized-bed/liquid-solid-fluidized-bed.rst

 ----------------------------------
 - Solvers: ``dem`` and ``cfd_dem_coupling``
 - Three-dimensional problem
-- Displays the selection of models and physical properties.
+- Displays the selection of models and physical properties
-- Simulates a solid-liquid fluidized bed.
+- Simulates a solid-liquid fluidized bed
-- Post-processing code available.
+- Post-processing code available

 ---------------------------